 Seifer mustered up his best voice of mock incredulity.
 "Well, Brian, guess what?
 I seem to have left the key in her dorm.
 I probably would have noticed and had enough time to turn back to get it before the door closed, but I was busy answering your stupid questions.
 I don't even know when she'll be back.
-I guess her plants are just going to die now."
+I guess her plants are just gonna die now."
 He watched Brian's eyes widen.
-"When Instructor Trepe comes back and gets on my case about her plants, I'm just gonna have to tell her that it was all Brian's fault."
+"When Instructor Trepe comes back and gets on my case about her plants, I'll have to tell her that it was all Brian's fault."

 "Please don't…she'll hate me…"

 Seifer produced a key from a pocket and waved it in front of Brian's face.
 "Just kidding, moron.
 Now shut up and scram."

 Brian, humiliated and furious, stalked off, but not before glancing back behind him to glare at Seifer one more time.
 One the Cadet was out of sight, Seifer walked across the hall to his room and opened his own door with the key he had shown to Brian.